image-blog-how-to-build-enterprise-web-applications

 PHP is the foundation for enterprise web applications for organizations of all shapes and sizes.
 But enterprise PHP demands a different set of standards for performance, security, and availability.
 Here we focus on how to meet these standards.

-Download Free Report
+Download Your Free Copy

 How to Build an Enterprise Web Application

-PHP offers an easily accessible path to quickly building robust websites.
-But that accessibility also carries a price tag in the long-term.
+PHP offers an easily accessible path to quickly building robust websites, but that accessibility also carries a price tag in the long-term.

 Some PHP projects start small but quickly grow.
 This burdens development and IT teams.
-For instance, they’ll have to deal with administration and maintenance.
-And they might rely on community support for critical issues or security vulnerabilities.
+For instance, they’ll have to deal with administration and maintenance, and they might rely on community support for critical issues or security vulnerabilities.

 Here we walk through how to build an enterprise web application successfully.